smartdevicelink/rpc_spec/README.md

 ### DisplayCapabilities
+deprecated since 6.0.0
 Contains information about the display capabilities.
 This struct is deprecated; please see the new SystemCapability DISPLAYS and corresponding struct DisplayCapability

 ##### Parameters